 Check here for festivals and events in Rio de Janeiro when you are in port.

 Please note: To enter Brazil, Australian, Japanese,Canadian and US Nationals must have visas, which cost $45.
 Most European citizens do not need a visa.

 Watch a destination video.

 A sight that every visitor to Rio de Janeiro should not miss is Corcovado.
 The statue of Jesus Christ was constructed by the Catholic Church and sits some 2,200 feet above sea level and can be seen from just about every vantage point throughout the city.
 If you want to you can visit the monument (just take a taxi), but it can be very crowded.
+Buy your tickets in advance.

 Pão de Açúcar - the Sugar Loaf mountains (one taller, the other shorter), Brazil's top landmark, with an aerial tramway to the top; unmissable.
 A ticket up is R$ 35.
 The buses number 591 and 592 and the subway buses bring you to the base station.